Why join NZRDA?

 - Medicus is a NZ incorporated society in which members get insurance underwritten by an(other) insurance company (Aon).

 NZMP: Over twenty years ago at the request of our members NZRDA arranged for a specifically tailored Indemnity Insurance scheme for RMOs known today as NZMP: NZRDA owns 15% of NZMP.
 Cover is available for all resident doctors and on into general practice or life as a consultant (SMO).
-The scheme also provides cover for working in Accident & Medical Centres, locums (here and in Australia) and charity work in the pacific.
+The scheme also provides cover for working in Accident & Medical Centres, locums and charity work in the Pacific.

 The indemnity scheme has a team of experienced medico legal advisors to help you through potential problems.
 It is a simple matter of calling our toll free line, which is available 24 hours a day.
 The policy also has full tail cover.
 This means that if you were insured at the time the incident happened, you will be covered; no matter how long ago the incident occurred.